Mývatn Part III - Grjótagjá aka the Love Cave, Stóragjá & the Mývatn Naturebaths

 Jarðböðin á Mývatni - the Mývatn Nature Baths

 The area of the lagoon is 5,000 m2 of geothermal water.
-When I have visited the water has been hot in some places and colder in other places, so one just has to look for a spot which is agreeable enough.
+When I last visited the lagoon, the water was hot in some places and colder in others, so one has to find an agreeable spot.

-Just one word of warning - there is more sulphur in these nature baths than usual so take off copper or silver jewellery before you enter the lagoon, they become black and can even get damaged.
+Just one word of warning - there is more sulphur in these nature baths than usual, so take off copper or silver jewellery before you enter the lagoon, as it can become black and even get damaged.

 You can get your tickets to the Mývatn nature baths here: